 Plenty of low-carb and no-carb snacks like meat sticks, cheese sticks, and fresh fruit or fruit cups

 How do you pack for Type 1 Diabetes?

-I try to bag extra items in plastic bags to prevent from being damaged from liquids.
+I try to bag extra items in plastic bags to prevent them from being damaged from liquids.
 We also pack the Uline ice packs that we receive from insulin orders each month in coolers and cooler bags to keep insulin cold.
-Once we arrive at our destination we put ice packs in the freezer to keep insulin cool in the hot Summer days.
+Once we arrive at our destination we put ice packs in the freezer to keep insulin cool in the hot Summer weather.

 I will add more pictures and details as the month goes on and I think of more details worth sharing.
 But for now here are some more posts that should help YOU in your Type 1 Diabetes journey!

 The information on Something 2 Offer is provided for informational purposes only.
 It is not intended to be substituted for the advice provided by your doctor or other health care professional.
 If you rely upon any programs or techniques, or use any of the products and services made available by or through the use of our website for decision making, without obtaining the advice of a physician or other health care professional, you do so at your own risk.
 The nutritional and other information on our website is not intended to be, and does not constitute health care or medical advice.

 The views expressed on Something 2 Offer have not been reviewed or endorsed by the FDA or any other private or public entity. is an independent, privately run business separate from any other organization.
 Affiliate links are used within this post to provide monetary support for our blog.